Mini Waffle Bars

 Directions

-- Stir yeast into warm milk and allow to sit a few minutes until frothy.
-Overly hot milk will kill the yeast, and it will never foam.
-If this happens, start again with cooler milk.
+- Stir the yeast into warm milk and let it sit a few minutes until frothy.
+If the mixture doesn’t foam, the milk may have been too hot and killed the yeast—start over with cooler milk.

 - In the bowl of an electric mixer, whisk together bread flour, sugar, and salt.
-Using the dough hook, begin to mix in milk on low speed until moistened.
-Slowly add egg and vanilla.
-Increase speed to medium and mix until smooth and elastic, about 15 minutes.
-Stop to scrape down bowl once halfway through.
-The long mixing time is an important step that helps develop the gluten and results in a better texture.
-Transfer to a greased bowl.
-Cover and refrigerate overnight (or at least 8 hours).
+Add butter.
+Using the dough hook attachment, begin mixing on low speed while gradually adding the milk and yeast until the ingredients are moistened.
+Add egg and vanilla.
+Increase the speed to medium and mix for 5 minutes.
+Pause to scrape down the sides of the bowl and, if needed, let the mixer cool slightly.
+Continue mixing for another 5 minutes, until the dough is smooth and elastic.
+This extended mixing time is essential—it helps develop the gluten and creates better texture.
+Transfer dough to a greased bowl, cover, and refrigerate overnight (or for at least 8 hours).

 - Line a baking sheet with parchment paper and set aside.
 Place dough on a lightly floured surface.
 It will be somewhat dense and tacky.
 Divide into 8 equal pieces.
 Form each piece into a log the length of your waffle iron’s diameter.
 Set each log on prepared baking sheet.
 Cover with a sheet of parchment and a clean kitchen towel.
 Place somewhere warm and allow to rise until puffy, about 2 hours.

 - Heat Belgian waffle iron.
 Gently lay a log of dough across the center of the iron.
 Press on it lightly to help it span the width of two rows of squares.
 Close and cook until golden brown, about 2 1/2 minutes.
 Use a fork to spear and lift the waffle out of the iron and transfer to a cooling rack.
-Be careful not to touch the sugar as it will be very hot and can cause burns.
 Repeat with remaining dough.

 - Transfer waffles to a cutting board.
 Cut each one into four strips of 3 squares each.
 Fill each square with different flavorful components.
 Waffles can be made ahead and stored in an airtight container, but the loaded bars should be served and enjoyed right away.